-The extent of direct democratic participation rights of the citizens is measured by an index proposed by Stutzer (1999) and successfully used by Frey and Stutzer (2002) in an analysis of subjective well-being of citizens and by Schaltegger and Feld (2001) in an analysis of government centralization in Switzerland.
-Although the index is extensively discussed in these papers, it is necessary to at least note the following: this index is constructed on the basis of the different constitutional provisions concerning the extent of direct democracy at the Swiss cantonal level.
+The extent of direct democratic participation rights of the citizens is measured by an index proposed by Stutzer (1999).
+The index is constructed on the basis of the different constitutional provisions concerning the extent of direct democracy at the Swiss cantonal level.
 All Swiss cantons have mandatory constitutional referendums, but already in the case of an optional constitutional referendum the number of signatures and the time span in which they have to be collected vary across cantons.
 The variation between the cantons is even higher in the cases of constitutional and statutory initiatives, mandatory and optional statutory referendums, and fiscal referendums.
-All this information is used by Stutzer (1999) to construct the index employed in this paper.
+All this information is used to construct the index.

-In addition to the index of direct democracy, a regional dummy variable is included that measures whether a canton has a majority of German or of French and Italian speaking citizens.
-It is often argued that the cultural differences between Swiss cantons, most visible in the language differences among the Swiss population, are strongly reflected in Swiss politics as well.
+In addition to the index of direct democracy, a regional dummy variable is included that measures whether a canton has a majority of German or of French and Italian speaking citizens.9 It is often argued that the cultural differences between Swiss cantons, most visible in the language differences among the Swiss population, are strongly reflected in Swiss politics as well.
 The French and Italian speaking cantons in the West and South of Switzerland appear to be internationally more open, e.g. reflected by their position towards the European Union, and appear to favor government solutions to a larger extent than the German speaking cantons.
 It is thus also argued that this translates into fiscal policies.
-In addition, the French and Italian speaking cantons usually have lower rankings in the index of direct democracy such that this variable could well indicate the impact of cultural differences when they are not controlled for.
-Therefore, this regional dummy variable is included in the econometric model for testing robustness.
+In addition, the French and Italian speaking cantons usually have lower rankings in the index of direct democracy such that this variable could indicate the impact of cultural differences when they are not controlled for.
+Therefore, this regional dummy variable is included in the econometric model.